JeremiahKaren/35percent.github.io/_posts/2019-03-02-elephant-shopping-centre-judicial-review-sought.md

 ---
 ## Crowdfunding appeal launched

-A coalition of local people and groups fighting for a fairer regeneration at the Elephant and Castle,including the 35% Campaign, are supporting a legal application that has been made to overturn the planning approval for the redevelopment of the Elephant and Castle shopping centre.
+A coalition of local people and groups fighting for a fairer regeneration at the Elephant and Castle,including the 35% Campaign, are supporting a legal application to overturn the planning approval for the redevelopment of the Elephant and Castle shopping centre.

 ![](http://35percent.org/img/stoptheelephant.png)